why personal branding matters on social media

 Give yourself permission to take the time you need to process – as long as you come back strong when you’re ready.
 Because I believe that if you have a platform, you have a duty to use it responsibly.
 You have a duty to start conversations, share factual information, and inspire your community to fight for change.

-A strong personal brand protects you as you log off to process + as you step back onto your digital soapbox to speak your truth.
+1. Your personal brand protects your time and energy as you log off to process AND as you step back onto your digital soapbox to share your perspectives and ideas.

-A strong personal brand empowers you to think outside your industry + encourages you to make business decisions based on your values.
+2. Your personal brand empowers you to think outside your industry + encourages you to make business decisions based on your values instead of trends.

 And here’s the truth: